-Braided hairstyles for little girls are perfect for those who want to be able to run around and play while still channeling their inner princess.
+Braided hairstyles are perfect for those little girls who want to be able to run around and play while still channeling their inner princess.
 Although long hair on little girls can be super cute, these luscious locks can be hard to tame and keep neat, especially if your little one is the active type.

 How To Braid Little Girls Hair